The Uncertainty Principle in the Presence of Quantum Memory: Methods

-We thank Robert K\"onig, Jonathan Oppenheim and Marco Tomamichel for discussions and L\'idia del Rio for the illustration (Figure~\ref{fig:1}).
-MB and MC acknowledge support by the Excellence Network of Bavaria and the German Science Foundation (DFG).
+{\bf Acknowledgements:} We thank Robert K\"onig, Jonathan Oppenheim and Marco Tomamichel for useful discussions and L\'idia del Rio for the illustration (Figure~\ref{fig:1}).
+MB and MC acknowledge support from the German Science Foundation (DFG) and the Swiss National Science Foundation.
 JMR acknowledges the support of CASED (www.cased.de).
 RC and RR acknowledge support from the Swiss National Science Foundation.

 \begin{widetext}